Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Across all routes, service frequency averages around 136 trips per day, equating to roughly 26 weekly trips per individual stop.
+The average service frequency across all routes is 126 trips per day, equating to approximately 24 weekly trips per individual stop.

 Frequently Asked Questions - Transport